MAKING AN APPOINTMENT WITH A LAWYER: Do you really need one?

 Click on the button below and choose your appointment time.

-Due to the COVID-19 pandemic, our physical offices are closed.
-Our team is working from home and is ready to help you.
-For legal consultation, your session with a legal professional will be made via video conference or telephone conference, as applicable.
-Please email us at email@example.com for the VIRTUAL CONSULTATION PROCEDURE.
+JCA LAW OFFICE is offering both virtual and in-person consultation sessions.
+Due to COVID-19, your consultation with a legal professional will be automatically be made via video conference or telephone conference, as applicable.
+Please email us at firstname.lastname@example.org for details regarding the VIRTUAL CONSULTATION PROCEDURE or if you prefer an in-person consultation.